Microwave Imaging Systems for Medical Applications

 Box with Slot Shielding Effectiveness

-The aim of this application note is to calculate the shielding effectiveness of a PEC box with a slot, excited with a plane wave incident in the direction perpendicular to the slot.
-The electric field shielding effectiveness is calculated as the ratio of the impinging field to the field measured at certain point within the waveguide, distant from the slot.
+The aim of this application note is to calculate the shielding effectiveness of PEC box with a slot excited by a plane wave incident perpendicular to the slot.
+Shielding effectiveness is defined as the ratio of the impinging field to the field measured at a chosen point inside the waveguide, distant from the slot.
+Theory assumes single TE10 mode propagating from the aperture, but higher-order and off-axis modes may appear, requiring EM simulation for accurate prediction.
+WIPL-D results show excellent agreement with intermediate-level tools from the University of York, including their online calculator.
+The objective is to examine how changes in box or slot geometry, as well as field-probe position, affect shielding performance by varying one parameter at a time.

 View PDF